SetVenue Cancellation Policy

 A Damage Hold is a separate mechanism from a Booking cancellation and is governed by §9 of the Terms.
 Key interaction rules:

-- Cancelling a Booking releases any pre-authorization or off-session payment instrument held as a Damage Hold.
-The Host may not capture a Damage Hold after a Booking has been cancelled, regardless of whether the event giving rise to the alleged damage occurred before the cancellation.
+- Cancelling a Booking ends the Damage Hold: SetVenue releases any pending Damage Hold authorization upon cancellation (where a Damage Charge Request is already pending at the moment of cancellation, the release occurs at the conclusion of that pending request), and the Host may not capture a Damage Hold after a Booking has been cancelled, regardless of whether the event giving rise to the alleged damage occurred before the cancellation.

 - The Affirmative-Accept gate (Terms §9.3) and the Expiry-Release default (Terms §9.4) apply to Damage Charge Requests arising from completed Bookings and are not affected by this Cancellation Policy.
 The multi-touch notice protocol (Terms § 9.5) and the Guest's extension right (Terms § 9.5) likewise apply to Damage Charge Requests on completed Bookings and operate independently of this Cancellation Policy.